-Instructional methods utilized by teachers to obtain this goal include direct instruction, handson and independent learning, interactive instruction, the Early Intervention Program (EIP), small group/individualized instruction, cooperative groups, rubrics, student conferences, manipulatives, performance tasks, learning stations, and reading/writing across the curriculum.
+Instructional methods utilized by teachers to obtain this goal include direct instruction, hands-on and independent learning, interactive instruction, the Early Intervention Program (EIP), small group/individualized instruction, cooperative groups, rubrics, student conferences, manipulatives, performance tasks, learning stations, and reading/writing across the curriculum.
+Additionally the literacy coach is used to facilitate collaborative planning in order to enhance instruction.

 - 2(d).
-Address the needs of all children, particularly targeted populations, and address how the school will determine if such needs have been met and are consistent with improvement plans approved under the Elementary and Secondary Education Act of 1965 (ESEA). - D. Harper School provides multiple opportunities for all students, regardless of their subgroup, to meet and exceed state standards that are tested on the CRCT.

-STAR Reading, STAR Math, GA OAS benchmarks, and DIBELS screenings are conducted three times per year on all students in grades 1-5.
+Address the needs of all children, particularly targeted populations, and address how the school will determine if such needs have been met and are consistent with improvement plans approved under the Elementary and Secondary Education Act of 1965 (ESEA). - D. Harper School provides multiple opportunities for all students, regardless of their subgroup, to meet and exceed state standards on state and local assessments. - STAR Reading, GA OAS benchmarks, and DIBELS screenings are conducted three times per year on all students in grades 1-5.
 Results from these assessments are used to help teachers identify those students who need interventions in reading and/or math.
-Additionally, the weekly progress monitoring allows them to document students' progress toward meeting the targeted learning goals. - 2(e).
+Additionally, progress monitoring allows them to document students' progress toward meeting the targeted learning goals. - Studies Weekly and Gallopade are resources aligned to Georgia's social studies and science common core performance standards designed to enhance students' ability to read and comprehend informational text.
+Other resources include nonfiction extended texts and GaOAS. - 2(e).
 Must include documentation to support that any educational field trip used as an instructional strategy is aligned to the comprehensive needs assessment found in the schoolwide plan and must be connected to the support of assisting students to achieve proficiency or advanced status in relation to the State Academic content standards.

 Documentation must be provided during the budget approval process.
-Required based on FY12 US ED monitoring. - E. Harper Elementary does not plan to use Title I funds to support field trips at this time. - \3.
+Required based on FY12 US ED monitoring. - E. Harper Elementary does not plan to use Title I funds to support field trips at this time. - 3.
 Instruction by highly qualified professional staff. - All certified staff members meet the criteria of the highly qualified teacher under the Elementary Secondary Educational Act.
 All teachers teach within their certified areas. - The certified teaching staff provides an average of fourteen years of teaching experience.
 Eight teachers have baccalaureate degrees.
 Twenty teachers have master's degrees, three teachers have specialist's degrees, while one holds a doctoral degree.
-In addition, several teachers have reading, math, science, gifted and/or ESOL endorsements. - All of Harper's paraprofessionals have met the highly qualified requirements of NCLB.
+In addition, several teachers have reading, math, science, gifted and/or ESOL endorsements. - All of Harper's paraprofessionals have met the highly qualified requirements of ESEA.

-\3(a).
+3(a).
 Strategies to attract highly qualified teachers to high-needs schools.